ZiY1/CCNY-CCVCL-Missile-Project/README.md

 - Learn to use Machine Learning program

 ## ChangeLog
+### Sept 24
+- Added the rest of the physical camera values into the annotation.
+- Applied spin to missile
 ### Sept 19
 - Changed CustomAnnotation... and CameraManager to use LateUpdate() to attempt a more accurate reading
 ### Sept 12